yetisno/truecharts/wiki/Home.md

-Welcome to the Jailman Wiki.
+Welcome to the jailman wiki!

-This wiki is automatically generated from the *.md files located in either the /wiki or the /jails/*/ directories.
+This wiki is automatically generated from the .md files located in either the /wiki or the /jails// directories.